ibrahim-13199/Worex_Case_Study/README.md

 # Worex_Case_Study
-Som function implemented in Pyspark for big data case study.
+Some function implemented in Pyspark for big data case study.